A Tight Lower Bound for Non-coherent Index Erasure: Quantum state generation

 The first non-trivial lower bounds on the quantum query complexity of \textsc{Index Erasure} were obtained via the \textsc{Set Equality} problem, which asks to decide whether two injective functions $f,f'$ given via black-box oracles $O_f,O_{f'}$ have the same image or have disjoint images, given a promise that either is the case. \textsc{Set Equality} can be easily reduced to non-coherent (and, thus, coherent too) \textsc{Index Erasure} via the swap test, increasing the number of oracle queries by at most a constant factor.
 Thus, when Midrij\=anis presented an $\Omega((n/\log n)^{1/5})$ lower bound on the quantum query complexity of \textsc{Set Equality}~\cite{Mid04}, the same lower bound automatically applied to \textsc{Index Erasure}.
 Ambainis, Magnin, Roetteler, and Roland devised the \emph{hybrid adversary method} \cite{AMRR11}, which they used to prove a tight $\Omega(\sqrt{n})$ lower bound for \textsc{Index Erasure} in the \emph{coherent} regime, and left the non-coherent case as an open question.
 Later, the lower bound for \textsc{Set Equality} was improved to a tight $\Omega(n^{1/3})$ \cite{Zha15,BR18}, which in turn led to an improved query lower bound for the non-coherent \textsc{Index Erasure}.

 The focus of this work is to prove a tight lower bound on the quantum query complexity of \textsc{Index Erasure} in the \emph{non-coherent} case.
-As for the coherent case, we prove it using the hybrid adversary method.
-This version of the adversary method was essentially catered for highly symmetric problems, where each input is equally hard for an algorithm, by requiring that the principal eigenvector of the adversary matrix is the uniform superposition over all inputs. \textsc{Index Erasure} is one such a problem.
-For ease of exposition, we shall restrict our discussion to such problems---which we call \emph{group invariant} problems---covered in the following section.

-We also note that, if one were able to solve \textsc{Index Erasure} using poly-logarithmic number of queries, one would obtain a time-efficient algorithm for \textsc{Graph Isomorphism}.
-In Appendix~\ref{app:GraphIso} we refer to two similar tests for \textsc{Graph Isomorphism} based on \textsc{Index Erasure}, one on the coherent version, one on the non-coherent version of the problem.
-However, Midrij\=anis' lower bound on \textsc{Set Equality} ruled out efficiency of such tests.
+To show this, we use the so-called \emph{general adversary method}~\cite{LMRSS11} which we review in Section~\ref{genAdv}.